Geriatric Mental Health Care And Psychiatry

 Why health care for older adults is important

-Quality mental health care can be vital to individuals of all ages, but it can be particularly important to the elderly.
-As we get older, we often experience changes in our lives that can affect our mental and physical health.
-Shifts in our lifestyles, family dynamics, financial situations, and other parts of life can drastically change the way we live each day and what kind of help we need.
+Quality mental healthcare can be vital to individuals of all ages, but especially older adults.
+As people age, they often experience changes in their lives that can affect their mental and physical health.
+Shifts in lifestyles, family dynamics, financial situations, and other parts of life can drastically change how they live each day and what kind of help they seek.
 Geriatric psychiatry seeks to understand how the realities of living as an older adult can impact mental health.

 Mental health support for physical ailments and challenges